Last updated: 11/01/23 at 9:24 a.m.

 Ogeechee River Boat Ramp SR4/US1 (Jefferson County)

-Effective immediately the Ogeechee River Boat Ramp located in Jefferson County at Georgia State Route 4/US Highway 1 is closed due to bridge replacement construction operations.
+The Ogeechee River Boat Ramp located in Jefferson County at Georgia State Route 4/US Highway 1 is closed due to bridge replacement construction operations.
 A heavy crane will be placed at the ramp site to facilitate the movement of materials for the bridge project.
-Currently, a re-opening date for the ramp is unknown.
+A re-opening date for the ramp is yet to be determined.
 Alternative boat ramp locations on the Ogeechee River are as follows: upstream at State Hwy 88 (Jefferson County), and downstream at State Hwy 78 (Jefferson County).

 No cautions at this time.